aws-samples/sample-fraud-investigation-assistance-using-aws-bedrock-strandsagents-mcp/README.md

 # Fraud Investigator Assistant Agent

 ## About the solution
-The **Fraud Investigator Assistant** demonstrate how customers can revolutionize their fraud investigation process using AWS Bedrock, MCP (Model Context Protocol) servers, and Strands expert agents.
+The **Fraud Investigator Assistant** demonstrates how customers can revolutionize their fraud investigation process using AWS Bedrock, MCP (Model Context Protocol) servers, and Strands expert agents.
 Conducting investigation on fraud cases can take a lot of time.
-In addition, following various compliance and security policy checks requires specialty skill in each domain.
-Building an AI expert network can accelerate this work and allow customer to run investigations faster.
-This innovative approach combining custom MCP servers for private data with open-source MCPs for public information gathering, dramatically reducing investigation timelines.
+In addition, following various compliance and security policy checks requires specialized skills in each domain.
+Building an AI expert network can accelerate this work and allow customers to run investigations faster.
+This innovative approach combining custom MCP servers for private data with open-source MCPs for public information-gathering, dramatically reducing investigation processing timelines.

 Assistance capabilities:
 - **Orchestrator Agent** - To decide which expert/s should be used when processing a request and which policy needs to be enforced.
-- **Transactional Expert** - Analyzing merchant transactions & authorization data
+- **Transactional Expert** - Analyzing merchant transactions & authorization data.
-- **Merchant Indicators Expert** - retrieve and analyze statistical aggregated data on merchants
+- **Merchant Indicators Expert** - retrieve and analyze statistical aggregated data on merchants.
-- **Online Search Expert** - Perform merchant verification and online appearance
+- **Online Search Expert** - Perform merchant verification and online appearance.
 - **Policies Knowledge Base** - Allow scaling and executing of company policies for conducting investigation of a particular use case.
-- **Providing Intelligent Insights** - Through conversational AI
+- **Providing Intelligent Insights** - Through conversational AI.
-- **Integrating Tools** - For external data sources via MCP protocol
+- **Integrating Tools** - For external data sources via MCP protocol.

 ## Table of Contents
 1. [Architecture & Data Flow](#Architecture)